 How to Choose Between IOP vs PHP

 The best way to choose between IOP vs PHP is to think honestly and objectively about where you’re at.
-If you don’t feel ready to start thinking about part-time studying or working, you might not be prepared for an IOP.
-On the other hand, if you feel spending all day the entire week in treatment would restrict your plans, an IOP could be perfect.
+If you don’t feel ready to start thinking about part-time studying or working, you might not be prepared for outpatient treatment.
+On the other hand, if you feel spending all day the entire week in the inpatient treatment program would restrict your plans, an IOP program could be perfect.

 You can ask yourself the following questions to help determine between an IOP vs PHP which is better for you.